Find Us

 Why using personal phones for MFA/2FA is a thing of the past?

-Let’s say that employee Jane is trying to log in to the corporate network to access the data she needs to do her job.
-To start her MFA/2FA authentication process, most IAM systems would have Jane enter her username and password (her credentials).
-To finalize, Jane would have to input an SMS one-time passcode sent to her phone.
+Let’s say employee Jane is trying to log in to the corporate network to access the data she needs.
+Most IAM systems begin with Jane entering her username and password.
+Then, she must confirm her identity by entering a one-time passcode (OTP) sent via SMS.

-Behavioral biometrics: MFA/2FA methods that don’t require a phone
+Enter behavioral biometrics: authentication methods that don’t require a phone

 How to implement biometric MFA for employees without using personal phones or BYOD